Smartsheet-JB-Brown/Roo-Code/cline_docs/package-manager/user-guide/06-adding-custom-sources.md

 1. Keep the default source enabled for core components
 2. Add specialized sources for specific needs
 3. Create a personal source for testing and development
-4. Disable sources temporarily when not needed
-5. Regularly update sources to get the latest components
+4. Refresh sources after you've pushed changes to them to get the latest components

 ---